ihmeuw/pseudopeople/docs/source/index.rst

 Introduction
 ------------

-The University of Washington IHME Simulation Science Team is excited to introduce pseudopeople, the Python package that simplifies Entity Resolution (ER) research and development.
-This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities of real applications of probabilistic record linkage software.
+The Simulation Science Team of the University of Washington's Institute for Health Metrics and Evaluation is excited to introduce pseudopeople, the Python package that simplifies entity resolution research and development.
+This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities found in real applications of probabilistic record linkage software.
-With sensitive data often required for ER, accessing and testing new methods and software has been a challenge - until now.
+With sensitive data often required for entity resolution, accessing and testing new methods and software has been a challenge --- until now.
 Our innovative approach creates realistic, simulated data including name, address, and date of birth, without compromising privacy.

-Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, while leveraging the power of our simulation platform Vivarium_ to incorporate real, publicly-accessible data about the US population.
+Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, and generates a simulated population using real, publicly accessible data about the US population by leveraging the power of our simulation platform Vivarium_.
-This allows us to model realistic household and family structures at scale, with relevant geographies.
-We have created a simulation of the US population, including names and addresses, with defined types of data collection (e.g., simulating decennial censuses, surveys, taxes, and other administrative data).
-By creating realistic, but simulated, data which includes these attributes, we can make ER research and development easier for ourselves and others.

-Want to know more?
+Want to know more about pseudopeople?
 Please visit the `pseudopeople project website <https://www.pseudopeople.org/>`_, where you can find out more about the principles and processes underlying this work.

 .. _quickstart: